jotorren/microservices-transactions-tcc/README.md

 ![producers](https://cloud.githubusercontent.com/assets/22961359/26069317/baa16904-39a0-11e7-91bd-b2d3bd75cf32.png)

-1. If all domain services calls succeed, the composite service signals the coordinator to confirm the changes
+1. If all domain services calls succeed, the composite service signals the coordinator to commit the changes
+   - The coordinator calls the confirm operation on the TCC service
-   - The coordinator calls the commit operation on each domain service passing the correct *partial transaction id*
+   - The TCC service calls the confirm operation on each domain service passing the correct *partial transaction id*
    - Each domain service reads all commands from the given topic, executes them through a JPA unsynchronized persistence context and finally applies the derived changes to the underlying repository.
-   - If all commit calls succeed the business operation ends successfully, otherwise a rollback call is propagated
+   - If all commit calls succeed the business operation ends successfully, otherwise the operation ends with an heuristic failure
-2. If a domain service call fails, the composite service signals the coordinator to cancel the changes
+2. If a domain service call fails, the composite service signals the coordinator to rollback the changes
+   - The coordinator calls the cancel operation on the TCC service
-   - The coordinator calls the rollback operation on each domain service passing the correct *partial transaction id*
+   - The TCC service calls the cancel operation on each domain service passing the correct *partial transaction id*
    - The business operation ends with error

 ![consumers](https://cloud.githubusercontent.com/assets/22961359/26069329/c3b944da-39a0-11e7-8916-a29e4df2e124.png)